embvm/.github/profile/README.md

 [embvm-core](https://github.com/embvm/embvm-core) is the primary Embedded VM repository.
 This repo provides the core abstractions, boot-related code, utilities, and supporting libraries that are used to build Embedded VM applications.
 These abstractions are used to quickly create and port embedded systems software from one platform to another.
 It is the minimal dependency needed for a new Embedded VM project.

+## Reference Projects

+- [c-interfaces](https://github.com/embvm/c-interfaces) - a collection of abstract interfaces in C

 ## Demonstration Projects

 We provide a number of demonstration projects.